amd/ryzen-ai-documentation/docs/getstartex.rst

    * - Preparation
      - ``prepare_model_data.py``,
        ``resnet_utils.py``
-     - The script prepare_model_data.py downloads and extracts the CIFAR10 dataset.
-The script has an optional flag to re-train a pretrained ResNet50 model using CIFAR10 dataset via transfer learning.
-The trained ResNet50 model (in .pt and .onnx formats) are provided.
+     - The script prepare_model_data.py prepares the model and the data for the rest of the tutorial.
+       To prepare the model the script converts pre-trained PyTorch model to ONNX format.
+       To prepare the necessary data the script downloads and extract CIFAR10 dataset.
+       Optionally the script can be used to retrain the ResNet50 model from PyTorch hub using CIFAR10 dataset.
+However, this retrained model, resnet_trained_for_cifar10.pt is already provided in this tutorial to skip the retraining process
    * - Trained model
      - ``models/resnet_trained_for_cifar10.onnx``,
        ``models/resnet_trained_for_cifar10.pt``